 It was some time ago that I visited the beautiful country of South Africa with my folks… and what an amazing experience it was!

 We saw plenteous stunning places, but the one that stood out the most for its scenic beauty and landscape was the Winelands.
 It being the first leg of our journey, we were still a bit jet-lagged and didn’t want to run the risk of driving around on our own.
-So we opted for a seat-in-coach day trip that turned out to be quite economical and gave us the chance to meet new people as well.
+So we opted for a seat-in-coach day trip visiting South African wineries and wine tasting in South Africa that turned out to be quite economical and gave us the chance to meet new people as well.

 The day started with our guide picking us up from our hotel, the Southern Sun Waterfront Cape Town, which was located in the City Centre along with an elderly Belgian man, and a lively couple from the USA – Robert & Kathy, who even told us the story of how they met.
 We also had the option of staying at the Protea Hotel Breakwater Lodge which was pretty nice too.
 But a friend had recommended the Southern Sun after having stayed there previously.
 However, when it comes to Cape Town, most of the hotels have quite a good reputation.